 The Research for Development Impact (RDI) Network is a network of practitioners, researchers and evaluators working in international development.
 We believe overcoming poverty and injustice requires effective partnerships that link quality research, policy and practice.

 The Network exists to foster collaboration between Australian universities and NGOs in order to promote high quality and ethical development research, translated as evidence and applied to effective policy and practice.
-Working in close partnership with the Australian Council for International Development (ACFID), the Network functions as a key cross-sectoral platform for shared learning and action in the international development sector.
+The Network functions as a key cross-sectoral platform for shared learning and action in the international development sector.

 The RDI Network fosters collaboration between Australian universities and NGOs for quality research with impact in international development.
 We do this through the sharing of information and the provision of access to expertise.

 The Network exists to lead, stimulate and support: